rob4abcba/Android-ND801-Notes/CCP2 L2.12 Exercise: Connect to the Internet .md

+# CCP2 L2.12 Exercise: Connect to the Internet

 Now it's your turn!
 Follow the TODOS.
 But it will crash when you run it.

 ## Exercise Code
 Exercise: T02.04-Exercise-ConnectingToTheInternet

 ## Solution Code